Room EQ Wizard study

 Green is a nearfield measurement from within one of the manifolds

-Blue is the proposed new position if the room was rearranged.
+Blue is the new position after the room was rearranged.
 The low-end lift provided by room gain can be seen here.

 Either position can be successfully tamed with the BFD.